 Bonus tip: A pre-sale appraisal house gives you a more accurate starting point for pricing your home.

-Based on our research, in Delaware, appraisals average a couple hundred dollars, but help you walk away with thousands more once your home is sold.
+Based on our research, in Delaware, appraisals average $320 to $385, but help you walk away with thousands more once your home is sold.